 Vizsla Idiopathic Inflammatory Polymyopathy (VIP) is now a recognised disease.
-Scroll down for veterinary references.
+Scroll down for references.

 Here are the signs that may be present